Alert: Notifications at reduced capacity during COVID-19 restrictions

 These are specified serious work-related illnesses or injuries.

-The other types of injuries and illnesses that also require notification are set out in the following table.
+Other types of injuries and illnesses that also require notification are set out in the following table (Table 1).

 |The amputation of any part of the body that requires immediate treatment (other than first aid)||